sethvoltz/dotfiles/README.markdown

   to ensure they have priority control over order.
 * **topic/completion.sh**: Any files named `completion.sh` get loaded last so that they get loaded after we set up zsh autocomplete functions.
+* **topic/Brewfile**: Any file named `Brewfile` will be iterated over and passed to Homebrew for installation and lockfile creation.
 * **topic/install.sh**: Any file named `install.sh` will be run during the installation phase of `script/bootstrap`, or manually at any time with `script/install`.